SUM Online Bible College and Seminary Anytime-Anywhere.

 Each trimester, students will enroll in courses as well as put their education into practice in real-life ministry situations.
 We call these courses practicums for 1st and 2nd-year students and internships for 3rd-year students.
 Our goal is to ensure that our graduates are equipped both academically and practically for their futures in ministry.
 All students do their practicum at their local church or ministry setting.

-What is the value of an accredited online seminary degree at SUM?
+What is the value of an accredited online bible college and seminary degree at SUM?

 Accreditation is a process that institutions go through to show the quality of what they have to offer.
 Students with degrees from schools that hold national, regional, or program-specific accreditations after graduation have an advantage because future employment, education, or career advancement opportunities may be possible because of their school’s standing.
 Our national accreditation is through the Association for Biblical Higher Education (ABHE).
 Our regional accreditation is through WASC Senior College and University Commission (WASC).
 To learn more about our accreditations, click here.